 233 Washington Street (on the Washington Street Mall)

 Years ago, Tisha’s was located on the beachfront, in building rented from the City of Cape May.
 When they were rousted to build the new convention center, I was concerned that they wouldn’t make it without the spectacular ocean view.
 It turns out that they are great cooks and that their clientele would follow them anywhere.

 301 Beach Avenue, (609) 884-6088

 I didn’t know where to put this restaurant in the list.
 The price is is ridiculously low and the food is great.
 You’d pay more at a diner or even McDonalds if you are hungry.
 Yet the food is delicious and nicely presented in an attractive room.
-We used to go there when it was a luncheonette run by the present owner’s father.
+We used to go there when it was a luncheonette run by the present proprietor’s father-in-law.
 The next generation, John Karapanagiotis, took it over and remodeled it into a cozy, low-key restaurant.
 The staff is unfailingly friendly and gracious.
 The first courses are large, delicious and beautifully plated.
 A variety of bruschettas, falafels, or humuses are typical starters.
-Main courses feature lamb chops, crab cakes, and various other dishes, accompanies by Greek or Caesar salad.
+Main courses feature lamb chops, crab cakes, and various other dishes, accompanied by Greek or Caesar salad.
 The style is Mediterranean (with an accent on the Greek).
 From Leith Hall – walk to the beach, turn right and go three blocks to Perry Street.

 301 Washington Street, (609) 898-9800